Frekingg/FinalProject/README.md

 Final Project

-# Battleship - provide entertainment for users
+# Battleship - A Friendly Game for Users
 Battleship is a game in which the computer will randomize the locations of different ships and the goal of the user is to "guess", by clicking, where the ships are.

 ### Difficulties or opportunities you encountered along the way.